General Voting Information

 NOTE: Other municipalities in Jeffco may hold elections, but they will not be conducted via the Coordinated Election ballot Jeffco sends out.

-The “coordinated election” is run by Jefferson County and will be held by mail-in ballot only; no polling places.
-All active registered voters in Jefferson County will get a mail in ballot; i.e. you are not required to select the “permanent mail-in ballot” option in your Voter Registration.
+The “coordinated election” is run by Jefferson County.
+All active registered voters in Jefferson County will get a mail in ballot.
 You will receive the ballot around Oct.
 15, and it must be in the county’s hands by Nov.
 5, the official date of the election.
 You can mail it in (regular 46 cents stamp) or drop it off at any of a number of official drop-off sites (opens in new window).
 You can (alternatively) vote in person.
 Please see the Jeffco Elections website for the details on that.

 Every Jeffco registered voter is eligible to vote in the School Board election, even if the Board seat being elected is not in one’s School Board District; i.e. we vote “at-large.”
 The municipal elections vary.
 First, you must be a resident of a municipality to vote in its election.
 Second, in some cities one must be a resident of a particular district (ward) to vote for a particular city council seat.
 (See each city’s race for that detail.)
 And finally, you must be an "active" voter to receive a ballot in the mail.
 If you do not receive your ballot by October 21st, contact the Clerk and Recorder to determine if your status is "inactive."
 If you have already been notified that your status is "inactive" but haven't cleared the issue up, you will need to do so before you can vote.
 The passage of the 2013 Voter Access & Modernized Elections Act allows for Same Day Registration.
 For deadlines on voter registration through various means (mail, web, in person, etc.) and deadlines on change of address please see the Jefferson County Elections website page:

 - These are all non-partisan races, meaning the candidates do not first get elected in a political party’s primary race.